Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Changelog:

+### v2.5.1
+- Changed all instances of "Jurubu Entertainment" to "Talltale Studios".
+Talltale Studios is now officially the new name of our organization.

 ### v2.5.0
 - Fixed the NinePatchButton not still not properly going out of focus when moving the mouse cursor outside the button.